| |

 Helpful tips

-• Quality of ingredients: Use good quality Prosecco and elderflower syrup for the best taste.
+• Use good-quality Prosecco and elderflower liqueur for the best taste.
 The better the ingredients, the better the drink.

-• Size matters: If you only make a few Hugos and don’t want to buy a big bottle of Prosecco, they sell them in small sizes.
+• If you only want to make a few Hugos and don’t want to buy a large bottle of Prosecco, they are available in smaller sizes.

-• Elderflower liqueur: Even though this drink was first made with elderflower syrup, I find it too sweet.
+• Although this drink was originally made with elderflower syrup, I find it too sweet.
 So, I use elderflower liqueur to lessen the sugar and for its unique and delicious taste.
-The difference between the liqueur and syrup or elderflower cordial is the syrup and cordial don’t have alcohol in them.
+The difference between the liqueur and syrup or elderflower cordial is that the syrup and cordial don’t have alcohol in them.

-• Temperature: Serve the Hugo Spritz well chilled.
+• Serve the Hugo spritz well chilled.
 Ensure both the Prosecco and soda water are refrigerated before use.

-• Proportions: Feel free to adjust the proportions of Prosecco, elderflower liqueur, and soda to suit your taste.
+• Feel free to adjust the proportions of Prosecco, elderflower liqueur, and soda to suit your taste.
 Some prefer a sweeter or stronger drink than others.
-If I have room in the glass, even when adding extra ice, I fill up the glass with more Prosecco.
+If I have room in the glass, even when adding extra ice, I fill it up with more Prosecco.

-• Substitutions: You could substitute champagne for the Prosecco, but it will change the taste profile.
+• You can substitute champagne for the Prosecco if you prefer, but it will alter the taste profile.

-• Garnish Variations: While lime slices and a sprig mint are traditional, you can experiment with other garnishes like cucumber slices or fresh berries for a different twist.
+• While lime slices and a sprig of mint are traditional, you can experiment with other garnishes like cucumber slices or fresh berries for a different twist.

 Nutrition